Opentrons/Protocols/protocols/516336/README.md

 16. While engaged, remove any residual ethanol.
 Delay for 30 seconds for drying.
 17. Disengage mag mod and add 61 uL of nuclease-free water.
 Delay for 2 mins at room temp.
 18. Engage magnet until eluate is clear (5 minutes)
-19. Transfer 61 uL of eluate into MIDI plate part 2
+19. Transfer 61 uL of eluate into Bio-Rad PCR Plate (Slot 2) for part 2.

 ### Process